puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 In addition to creating instances with `gce_instance`, you may pass additional parameters to configure and classify the instance.
 The work is done during instance creation by a bootstrap script.
 The module includes a scripts to configure both open source Puppet and Puppet Enterprise.

 In the `gce_instance` resource, you may provide the following parameter to choose a startup script.
-You can use any executable script that's located in the gce_compute modules files directory and can be interpreted by the OS GCE provisisions.
+You can use any executable script that's located in the gce_compute modules files directory and can be interpreted by the OS that GCE provisions.

 ```puppet
    startupscript => 'puppet-community.sh'